Baked Beans À La Différence

 If you don’t have all day you can just skip the roasting: plunge your tommies in hot water for 30 seconds, peel them and proceed accordingly.
 But you will be missing a whole dimension of flavour

-Roasted Tomato & Garlic Soup With Figs And Goats' Cheese
+Roasted Tomato & Garlic Soup With Sautéed Figs

 Prep Time 15 minutes